 Elanus by Ursula Poznanski is an alright YA thriller/mystery.
 (Keep in mind that I’m not the intended audience anymore, though).
 She writes a very good unreliable/unsympathetic protagonist – a way too smart 17-year old boy, who by way of his self-built illicit drone stumbles into a dangerous secret at his new school.
 Very solid writing.
-It’s very clear from the start that the protagonist is kind of an asshole, but I guess with YA you’d want to make this clear, to encourage engagement with the book (and to prevent any kids from finding him too much of a role model).
-Well-researched in terms of technical capacity, well-written, and while the twist is a bit predictable, the book is still pretty solid.
+It’s very clear from the start that the protagonist is an asshole, but with YA you’d want to make this clear to encourage engagement with the book (and to prevent any kids from finding him too much of a role model).
+Well-researched in terms of technical capacity, well-written, and while the twist is a bit predictable, the book is still solid.

 I'm currently behind on reviews, so don't be surprised if the recent reviews are a bit sparse.